Input Formats

 • Wrong dimensions: Header height/width must match actual grid size

-• Out of bounds: Start/goal coordinates must be < width/height
+• Out of bounds: Start/goal coordinates must be within the map

-• Wrong map reference: Map filename must exist and match exactly
+• Wrong map reference: Map filename should match the instance you use

 • Missing agents: Number of path lines must match scenario agents